 T-MOBILE NEW HORIZONS International Film Festival in Wrocław presents the work of cinema visionaries, uncompromising artists who have the courage to forge their own path regardless of prevailing fads, and to tackle key issues using their own unique language.
 During the festival, teachers and cultural mangers from all over Poland can participate in film workshops designed especially for them – the New Horizons Summer Academy.
 After T-MOBILE NEW HORIZONS festival finishes, the most interesting films are screened in selected Polish cities as part of the New Horizons Tournée, and then are released for distribution.
 American Film Festival presents modern American cinematography which is the reflection of culture and life in the United States.
 The festival features both the newest titles by acknowledged directors, and films by unknown creators.
 The event challenges the image of the United States as a giant supermarket, manufacturing products for the global market, films being one of them.
 This stereotype, firmly rooted in Europe, positions the filmmaking industry across the ocean in false opposition: independent, artistically refined Europe versus commercial America.

 The New Horizons Association also runs New Horizons Cinema in Wrocław.
 Film lovers are familiar with the venue, as since 2006 it has been the main cinema of the biggest film festival in Poland, T-Mobile New Horizons.
 The New Horizons Association is fully responsible for the cinema’s programming and operation, and Roman Gutek is the venue manager.
 The cinema’s nine theatres present art and auteur cinema, as well as quality middle-of-the-road cinema.
 The programme features numerous film education projects, transmissions from the legendary Metropolitan Opera, reviews and festivals, film meetings for children and senior citizens, exhibitions and concerts.
 The cinema bistro offers great food at affordable prices.
 There is a poster gallery and a bookshop with film literature and DVDs.
-The New Horizons Cinema is part of the Wrocław – the European Capital of Culture 2016 initiative.
+The New Horizons Cinema was a part of the Wrocław – the European Capital of Culture 2016 initiative.

 new horizons of film education